AmaaniGoose/amaanigoose.github.io/index.md

 5. **E-Yantra Robotics Competition**:

 Reached the semi final stage of the e-Yantra competition organised by IIT Bombay
-• Desgined a robot arm and programmed algorithmic bot navigation
+-  Desgined a robot arm and programmed algorithmic bot navigation
-• Concepts learned and used were Robotic Simulation, Image Processing, 3D Designing, Algorithm Building, Robot Navigation and localization, Python programming and Lua programming.
+-  Concepts learned and used were Robotic Simulation, Image Processing, 3D Designing, Algorithm Building, Robot Navigation and localization, Python programming and Lua programming.
-• Used OpenCV to detect strawberries, blueberries and lemons in greenhouse environment and wrote inverse kinematics code to implement pluck and place algorithm.
+-  Used OpenCV to detect strawberries, blueberries and lemons in greenhouse environment and wrote inverse kinematics code to implement pluck and place algorithm.
-• Used OpenCV along with Pybzar to design a QR code based navigation system
+-  Used OpenCV along with Pybzar to design a QR code based navigation system
-• Rank 12/550 teams .
+-  Rank 12/550 teams .

 [Project link](https://portal.e-yantra.org/themeIntro)

 ## Work Experience

+1. **Website Developer**: (April 2020 - June 2020)
+**Ehsaan Clinic**
-1. **Website Development at Ehsaan Clinic, Kolkata**: (April 2020 - June 2020) Developed a full website from scratch using Bootstrap 4 and hosted it on a Linux based Web Server.
+Developed a full website from scratch using Bootstrap 4 and hosted it on a Linux based Web Server.

+2. **Coaching Solution Development** : (August 2020 - November 2020)
+**The Rising Arjun**
-2. **Coaching Solution Development** : (August 2020 - November 2020 ) Worked in a team to develop a full stack solution for a coaching center based in Gurgaon, Haryana, India named The Rising Arjun.
+Worked in a team to develop a full stack solution for a coaching center based in Gurgaon, Haryana.

-## Education

-1. Apeejay School, Park Street: Tenth Grade: Graduated with CGPA 10 from CBSE.
-2. Apeejay School, Park Street: Twelfth Grade: Graduated with 97.4% marks in CBSE Science stream(best of four).
-3. Currently studying BTech + MS Integrated Course at Jawaharlal Nehru University.
-Current CGPA: 8.66/9.

-## Honors & Awards

-1. Surendra Paul Scholarship Award: Was awarded Rs 50,000 from school for exceptional academic performance in science stream.
-2. Qualified Graduate Aptitude Test in Engineering (GATE-2022) exam with AIR-1929 in ECE domain
-3. International English Olympiad conducted by British Council: International rank one secured.
-4. Leadership positions in school and university.
+3. **Cybersecurity Engage Intern** : (May 2022 - Present)
+**Microsoft**
+Learned penetration testing tools and techniques like Wireshark and Metasploit.
+Applied python in cybersecurity.
+Final project based on protecting critical infrastructure against attacks similar to Stuxnet.

 ## Skills